Smoking and Heart Disease

 What are the risks of secondhand smoke?

-The CDC says about 34,000 nonsmokers die from heart disease each year from exposure
+The CDC says about 34,000 nonsmokers die from heart disease each year from secondhand

-to secondhand tobacco smoke.
+tobacco smoke.
 Secondhand smoke is smoke exhaled by smokers.
-It also
+It also includes smoke

-Exposure to smoke poses health hazards to pregnant women, infants, and young children.
+Secondhand smoke can cause health problems for pregnant women, babies, and young children.

-Children and infants exposed to tobacco smoke are more likely to have ear infections
+Children and babies who are around tobacco smoke are more likely to have ear infections

 and asthma.
 They are also at higher risk for sudden infant death syndrome (SIDS).